 Both of Kriemhild Gretchen's forms are huge: the first time we see her, she's obscured by weather and distance, but she's mountainous in height and estimated to be able to destroy the world in a little over a week; the second time, she's big enough to envelop the planet.

 Madoka's homework in Episode 6 is to translate the English nursery rhyme "Hey Diddle Diddle."
 To see her word processor giving a closely translated suggestion to the words "Hey diddle diddle" in Japanese is quite an amazing feat.

 Graffiti on the wall shown right before Kyoko and Madoka enter Sayaka's Labyrinth says "Love Me Do".

 Walpurgisnacht has been defeated, there are no witches, there never will be, and there never have been, magical girls are carried off by Madokami to Magical Girl Heaven instead of turning into witches, Incubators are able to gather curse energy harmlessly, and both Kyoko and Mami return from death.
 Madoka is a goddess, and one day, she and Homura will be together again.
 On the bitter side, the magical girls fight wraiths (rather than witches), Sayaka is still dead (though at least this time it was while fighting wraiths alongside her friends), and Madoka has disappeared from normal existence, forgotten by all except Homura and Madoka's pre-verbal little brother.

 In the manga, there's more sweetness.
 An unspecified period after Homura's battle with the wraiths, she is shown in Madoka's heaven, restored to her innocent and adorkable self, to be with Madoka forever.

 Bizarre Alien Psychology: The Incubators seem to operate in an extremely rational Hive Mind.
 They view emotions as a mental sickness, and do not consider not telling every part of the truth as lying.
 Simply put, their only concern is to offset the heat-death of the universe.

-Black Box: Magic is impossible to figure out even to Kyubey and the race of Sufficiently Advanced Aliens he comes from, but it seems to work and doesn't mind that it's a black box that involves the suicidal grief and monstrous transformations of adolescent girls.
+Black Box: Magic is impossible to figure out even to Kyubey and the race of Sufficiently Advanced Aliens he comes from, but it seems to work and he doesn't mind that it's a black box that involves the suicidal grief and monstrous transformations of adolescent girls.